 If you have a member of your Parent Support Group present, allow them a moment to explain their role and the time and place of monthly parent meetings.
 Have them mention the international destinations strings parents have experienced because of the path their child has chosen.

-While the beginners unpack, have the high school strings perform one rousing selection, perhaps Handel’s The Entrance of the Queen of Sheba.
-When they’ve finished, have the beginners and high school members introduce themselves to the nearest older/younger player.
+While the beginners unpack, have the high school strings perform one rousing selection—perhaps Handel’s The Entrance of the Queen of Sheba.
+When they’ve finished, have the beginners and high school members introduce themselves to the nearest older or younger player.

 Play piano to accompany your beginners in Beethoven’s Ode To Joy.
 Ask the high school strings members to talk briefly among themselves to determine if the beginners had achieved a satisfactory level of performance, and ask if they felt that the new members could adequately represent the USA and their state on an international concert tour when they reach high school.
 Play a chord on piano, and have the elder strings members bow to their new members.
 Expect cheers and tears.

 And now, for the Arch and Awards!